panesofglass/tic-tac-toe/README.md

 - `TicTacToe.Web/`: Contains the web application and core game logic
   - `Models/`: Domain models and game logic
   - `Infrastructure/`: Data access and external service integrations

-- `TicTacToe.Tests/`: Contains all test projects
+- `TicTacToe.Tests/`: Contains all tests
   - Mirrors the structure of the main project for easy navigation
   - Each component has its corresponding test file